deroneriksson/python-wsi-preprocessing/docs/index.md

 add_text_and_display(contrast_stretch, "Contrast Stretch")
 ```

-This can be used to visually inspect details in the previous intensity range of 100 to 200.
+This can be used to visually inspect details in the previous intensity range of 100 to 200, since the image filter has
+spread out this range across the full spectrum.

 **Contrast Stretching Filter**<br/>
 ![Contrast Stretching Filter](images/contrast-stretching.png "Contrast Stretching Filter")